The Nobel Prize in Physics 1954

 Prize motivation: "for his fundamental research in quantum mechanics, especially for his statistical interpretation of the wavefunction"

-In Niels Bohr's theory of the atom, the electrons absorb and emit radiation of fixed wavelengths when jumping between the fixed orbits around a nucleus.
-The theory gave a good description of the spectrum from the hydrogen atom, but must be further developed for more complicated atoms and molecules.
-Following Werner Heisenberg's work, around 1925 Max Born contributed to the development of quantum mechanics.
-He showed that Schrödinger's wave equation could be interpreted as giving statistical predictions of variables instead of exact.
+In Niels Bohr’s theory of the atom, electrons absorb and emit radiation of fixed wavelengths when jumping between orbits around a nucleus.
+The theory provided a good description of the spectrum created by the hydrogen atom, but needed to be developed to suit more complicated atoms and molecules.
+Following Werner Heisenberg’s initial work around 1925, Max Born contributed to the further development of quantum mechanics.
+He also proved that Schrödinger’s wave equation could be interpreted as giving statistical (rather than exact) predictions of variables.